-FIGURE THIS OUT…..should I do these analyses?
-How? just subset the 4-year-old and adult data and do separate analyses?
+Thank you for this suggestion.
+We have included several additional analyses in the results sections of both Experiment 1 and Experiment 2 that we hope will clarify the results of the longer models, including separate models to test for the effects of sentence type in each age group.

 p.19-20 - the authors express surprise that Study 2 appeared easier for children, but adults responded more slowly for negative sentences than Study 1.
 This could reflect (a) greater pragmatic felicity of the contrast context for children, (b) the process of checking both characters in Study 2 to be sure that one of the two did have the object (if I've understood correctly, two characters had the same item in the context scene, and all characters had something, making this to my mind a less obvious inference than simply noting that one character doesn't have anything while the others do), and (c) the fact that to disambiguate required the noun in Study 2 but only the negator in Study 1, thus giving a head start in processing for negative sentences in Study 1.

 …